ManojDevelper/Archimedis/src/data/Formulations/fservices.md

       - id: 4
         fservicecardid: RegulatoryAffairs
         fservicecardtitle: Regulatory Affairs
-        fservicecarddesc: Regulation in healthcare involves in-depth evaluation to withhold the standards of public health, drug registration, marketing authorization, import and export and pharmacovigilance.
-We possess veterans in the field of regulatory affairs that take care of the development plan, supervising-writing/reviewing and assembling and
+        fservicecarddesc: Regulatory agencies perform in-depth evaluation to withhold the standards of public health, drug registration, marketing authorization, import and export and pharmacovigilance.
+Our regulatory affairs team plays a bridging role between regulatory agencies and our R&D teams.
+Each product dossier submitted is a testimony to the team's hard work behind gathering and compiling product development data and their knowledge of international dossier requirements.
-          submission management, which helps in completing these complex tasks with ease.
         fservicepic: ../assets/Regulatory-Affairs.png
         alt_tag: " Regulatory Affairs organisation"
         fserviceminicards: []